-Technology Solutions segment's operating expenses and operating expenses as a percentage of revenues decreased in 2017 primarily due to a pre-tax gain of \$3,947 million (after-tax gain of \$3,018 million) from the deconsolidation of the Core MTS Business.
-Excluding the gain on Healthcare Technology Net Asset Exchange, this segment's operating expenses increased primarily due to a non-cash pre-tax charge of \$290 million (\$282 million after-tax) for the EIS goodwill impairment charge, partially offset by cost savings from the 2016 cost alignment plan and ongoing cost management efforts and one less month of expenses from the Core MTS Business.
+Total operating expenses for 2017 benefited from the pre-tax gain of \$3,947 million (after-tax gain of \$3,018 million) from the contribution of Core MTS Business, partially offset by a non-cash pre-tax goodwill impairment charge of \$290 million (\$282 million after-tax) for the EIS reporting unit, cost savings from the 2016 Cost Alignment Plan and ongoing cost management efforts and one less month of expenses from the Core MTS Business.
+Total operating expenses for 2016 include a pre-tax gain from the 2016 sale of a business.